aimldl/tools/__linux_commands/en/how_to/create_a_new_user.md

 ## Verification with GUI
 An alternative way to verify the new account is to use the GUI.

-Click on the top right corner
+Click ▼ on the top right corner.

 <img src='images/ubuntu_18_04-top_right_corner.png'>

-Click the `Settings` icon.
+Click the `Settings` icon (bottom leftmost).

 <img src='images/ubuntu_18_04-top_right_corner-lower_triangle_sign.png'>